bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

       - If the application uses internally full paths and the re-execution is happening in the same environment, no changes in the code are required.

-- Once the application and the dataset are ready, check the content of the ``compss_command_line_arguments.txt`` file, which includes the command used to run the application (e.g. ``runcompss --python_interpreter=/Users/rsirvent/.pyenv/shims/python3 --cpu_affinity=disabled -p src/matmul_files.py 8 64`` ).
+- Once the application and the dataset are ready, check the content of the ``compss_submission_command_line.txt`` file, which includes the command used to run the application (e.g. ``runcompss --python_interpreter=/Users/rsirvent/.pyenv/shims/python3 --cpu_affinity=disabled -p src/matmul_files.py 8 64`` ).

     - Check if the command is still valid in your system, or adapt it otherwise (e.g. use ``enqueue_compss`` if it is